Ventricular Septal Defect In Children

 - Your child has weakness or numbness in an arm, leg, or on his face.

-- Your child's lips or fingernails are blue or white in color.
+- Your child's lips or fingernails are blue or pale.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.